roundcube/roundcube.github.com/_posts/2021-09-14-spell-roundcube-net-service-down.md

 We'll add this feature to future releases of our Docker images but for now, you need to re-configure your Roundcube installations.

 **Apologies for the inconvenience and for the bad news!**

+> **UPDATE** - 09/28/2021
+> We're happy to announce that we found a new sponsor and that the [spell ckecking service is back online](/news/2021/09/28/spell-checking-service-back-online).